git-commit-id/git-commit-id-maven-plugin/README.md

 * **skipPoms** - `(default: true)` - Force the plugin to run even if you're inside of an pom packaged project.
 * **failOnNoGitDirectory** - `(default: true)` *(available since v2.0.4)* - Specify whether the plugin should fail when a .git directory can not be found.
 When set to false and no .git directory is found the plugin will skip execution.
 * **skip** - `(default: false)` *(available since v2.1.8)* - Skip the plugin execution completely.
+* **excludeProperties** - `(default: empty)` *(available since v2.1.9)* - Allows to filter out properties that you *don't* want to expose.
+This feature was implemented in response to [this issue](https://github.com/ktoso/maven-git-commit-id-plugin/issues/91), so if you're curious about the use-case, check that issue.

 **gitDescribe**:
 Worth pointing out is, that git-commit-id tries to be 1-to-1 compatible with git's plain output, even though the describe functionality has been reimplemented manually using JGit (you don't have to have a git executable to use the plugin).
 So if you're familiar with [git-describe](https://github.com/ktoso/maven-git-commit-id-plugin#git-describe---short-intro-to-an-awesome-command), you probably can skip this section, as it just explains the same options that git provides.